ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 The Work page contains all the projects that I have worked on.
 The content includes the description of all steps in the working process and photos/screenshots taken during the process.

+### Contact

+The Contact page contains my contact information and a form for any queries to be sent to me.

 # Styling
 The main portfolio folder has been reorganized to make all the files trackable for more complicated code later on.
 The following folders have been crated as listed below: